Barrow A.F.C.: National League years

 Following alterations to the squad during the summer, Barrow began its second season in the Conference National in August 2009.
 The club had a good run after a poor start, losing once in 16 games and reaching the FA Cup third round.
 They were defeated 3–0 by Premier League side Sunderland at the Stadium of Light on 2 January 2010, watched by 7,500 travelling supporters.
-On 13 March 2010, a Gregg Blundell goal gave Barrow a 1–0 win at Salisbury City in the first Leg of the FA Trophy semifinal.
+On 13 March 2010, a Gregg Blundell goal gave Barrow a 1–0 win at Salisbury City in the first Leg of the FA Trophy semi-final.
 One week later, a Jason Walker double secured a 2–1 victory in the second Leg to send the Bluebirds to Wembley.
 After securing their position in the Conference National in the last home match of the season, Barrow won the 2010 FA Trophy Final against Stevenage Borough 2–1 at Wembley Stadium with an extra-time goal by Walker; this made Barrow the only club to win the FA Trophy at the old and new Wembley Stadiums.

 The 2010–11 season was less successful, although the club finished in 18th place and remained in the Conference National with a 2–0 victory against Hayes & Yeading on the last day of the season.
 Barrow failed to retain the FA Trophy, however, losing 2–3 to Conference North side Guiseley.
 The side was more successful the following season, finishing 13th.
 Darren Sheridan left the club by mutual consent in February 2012, and Dave Bayliss remained as manager.

 The following season, Barrow were relegated from the Conference National after losing 2–1 at Cambridge United on 13 April 2013.
 Bayliss left the club by mutual consent on 5 November 2013, and Barrow reappointed former caretaker manager Darren Edmondson on 10 December of that year.
 That season, the club failed to win promotion to the Conference Premier and finished 11th in the Conference North.

-On 1 May 2014, it was announced that club members had voted to allow Dallas businessman Paul Casson to complete a takeover.
+On 1 May 2014, it was announced that club members voted to allow Dallas businessman Paul Casson to complete a takeover.
 Barrow were 2014–15 Conference North champions, with a 2–3 win away at Lowestoft Town on the final day of the season.
-Casson aimed for promotion in the club's first season back in the top flight of non-league football.
-In November 2015, Barrow parted company with manager Darren Edmondson after a poor run left them mid-table and a 1–0 loss to AFC Fylde knocked them out of the FA Cup.
+Casson aimed for promotion in the club's first season return in the top flight of non-League football.
+In November 2015, Barrow parted company with manager Darren Edmondson after a poor run left them mid-table and a 1–0 loss to AFC Fylde knocked them out of the 2015–16 FA Cup.
 The club appointed former Mansfield and Torquay boss Paul Cox manager the following day.